danielfernandez/reactive-matchday/README.markdown

 application, triggering the rendering of a chunk of HTML and its sending to the browser, all of this in a reactive, non-blocking manner.

-On the right side, the comments for the match are retrieved in two steps: 1st a list of the *comments so far* (until the moment the `@Controller` executes) are retrieved at the server side and put into a Thymeleaf *data-driver context variable*, so that Thymeleaf renders them in HTML in a *reactive-friendly* way (non-blocking).
-Then, once the list reaches the browser, another `EventSource` JavaScript object performs a call to a different `@Controller`, which this time collects the rest of the match comments (the ones appearing after the moment the page was rendered) in the form of another *tailable cursor*, and renders them in JSON (`@ResponseBody`).
+On the right side, the comments for the match are retrieved in two steps:

+*1st* a list of the *comments so far* (until the moment the `@Controller` executes) are retrieved at the server side and put into a Thymeleaf *data-driver context variable*, so that Thymeleaf renders them into HTML in a *reactive-friendly* way (non-blocking) as they are returned by MongoDB.
+This is not a *tailable cursor*, so the query cursor actually completes.

+ *2nd*, once the list reaches the browser, another `EventSource` JavaScript object performs a call to a different `@Controller`, which this time collects the rest of the match comments (the ones generated after the moment the page was rendered) in the form of another *tailable cursor*, and renders them in JSON (`@ResponseBody`).
 This way MongoDB will be able to push new comments inserted by the *comments agent* directly towards the browser in the form of JSON-rendered Server-Sent Events (SSE), which a bit of